kdvolder/two-three-tree/README.md

 |  10,000 |  0.380 |  140.890 |

-The price you pay for this spectacular speedup is that a *single* TTTree will probably take significantly more memory than a single `ImmutableSortedSet` containing the same data.
+The price you pay for this spectacular speedup is that a *single* TTTree will take significantly more memory than a single `ImmutableSortedSet` containing the same data.
 For larger maps, on a 64bit VM with compressed oops `ImmutableSortedSet` uses only slightly over 8 bytes on average per entry. `TTTree` needs about 50 bytes